unepwcmc/raster-stats-scripts/README.md

 # 11 = no value
 ruby get_raster_stats.rb -o percentage -i 6,7,8,9,11

-# To write the results for all countries on forest status to a forest_status.JSON file:
+# To write the sum for all countries on forest status to a forest_status.JSON file:
 # 10 = fragmented forest
 # 12 = intact forest
 # 13 = partly deforested
 # 14 = deforested
 # 15 = no value
 ruby get_raster_stats.rb -o percentage -i 10,12,13,14,15 -f forests

+# To get the sum for Canada on carbon:
+# 16 = carbon (it is in mollewide!)
+ruby get_raster_stats.rb -o sum -i 16 -c CA -m
 ```